 The Best Banana Pudding Ever!

-Seriously, guys, this is the BEST Banana Pudding EVER!
-It is a must make recipe, you definitely need in your life!
-If you love creamy, rich, light and fluffy banana pudding, this is for you.
-Not only is it very easy to make and assemble, it’s a huge hit with everyone that tries it!
+This is the BEST Banana Pudding EVER!
+Seriously!
+It is a must make recipe, you definitely need in your life.
+If you love creamy, rich, light and fluffy banana pudding, this one is for you.
+Not only is this no bake dessert very easy to make and assemble, it’s a huge hit with everyone that tries it!

 The whole dessert is no bake, which means you don’t have to heat up your oven at all for this one, but you still get a delicious dessert.
 Perfect for those hot summer days!

 - Cookies.
 This particular banana pudding recipe uses Pepperidge Farm Chessmen Cookies.
 They are scrumptious shortbread cookies you can find at most any grocery store.
 As the cookies sit in the pudding, they become soft and almost cake-like and SO irresistibly delicious!
 If preferred, you could substitute them for any butter cookies or Nilla Wafers.

 - Bananas.
 Use ripe bananas that are still slightly firm.
 They will soften as the banana pudding sits in the refrigerator.

 - Milk.
 This recipe uses both regular milk and sweetened condensed milk.
 I have successfully used almond milk and fat free sweetened condensed milk, but using full fat ingredients will yield the richest, tastiest banana pudding.